Harvest Portfolios Group

 ETFs are perhaps most similar to Mutual Funds, but with a number of key differences.
 Most importantly, ETFs trade on exchanges like the TSX throughout the day.
 Their price (known as Market Price) changes during the day and closely tracks the calculated Net Asset Value (known as the NAV) of the ETF’s holdings.
-Mutual Funds, on the other hand, are only priced and traded once per day.
-The ability to buy and sell on the exchange with real-time pricing is one of the reasons investors like ETFs.

 Investors also tend to like the diversity of ETFs available to them.
 Through ETFs, investors can access assets in virtually every corner of the market.
 An investor may be able to get exposure to a whole portfolio of securities by purchasing a single unit of an ETF.
 A unit is effectively a ‘share’ of an ETF and is bought and sold on the market in the same way a stock would be.